dsih-artpark/prism-h-image-classifier/README.md

     *   Image embeddings are clustered using `cluster_embeddings.py` to identify groups of similar images.
     *   Images are classified into relevant categories using `classify.py`, which builds on the embeddings.
     *   Object detection models (Grounding-DINO, Owl-ViT) are explored/utilized in `object_detection.ipynb`.
 5.  **Integration:** `metadata_integrator.py` combines image analysis results with metadata, generating visualizations and reports for final insights.

+## Contributing

+This project is maintained for ASHA worker support initiatives.